videlais/Unofficial-Ink-Cookbook/_chapters/02/index.md

 #### Restart a Story

 Similar to the Rewind a Single Choice button, the Restart Story button rewinds a story back to the first set of choices.

+## Reviewing File Exports

+The Inky Editor provides several export options to convert your Ink stories into formats that can be used by other applications and platforms.
+Understanding these export formats is crucial for integrating your Ink stories into games, web applications, or other interactive media.

+### JSON Export

+The most common export format is JSON (JavaScript Object Notation).
+When you compile your Ink story, Inky generates a `.json` file that contains the compiled story data.
+This JSON file can be read by:

+- The Ink JavaScript runtime for web applications
+- Unity projects using the Ink Unity plugin
+- Custom applications using Ink runtime libraries

+To export to JSON, simply save your project in Inky, and the editor will automatically generate a corresponding `.json` file with the same name as your `.ink` file.

+### Web Export

+Inky also provides a "Export for web..." option under the File menu.
+This creates a standalone HTML file that includes:

+- Your compiled story in JSON format
+- The Ink JavaScript runtime
+- A basic web interface for playing the story
+- CSS styling for a clean, readable presentation

+This web export is perfect for:

+- Sharing your story online
+- Testing your story in a web browser
+- Creating prototypes for web-based narrative games

+### Export Process

+1. Complete writing your Ink story
+2. Save your project (File → Save Project)
+3. For web export: go to File → Export for web...
+4. Choose a location and filename for your exported file
+5. The exported file(s) will be ready to use in your target application

+The JSON export happens automatically whenever you save, making it easy to integrate your Ink stories into development workflows where other tools monitor for file changes.

 ---